Cinema

 The tycoon has dirty dealings in the Sahara in collusion with Francoist elites.
 Nowadays we have leaders who could be a source of inspiration to shape this character.

-— I always think about a movie that you might not know, Hard Rain (1992), by Paul Schrader.
+— I always think of a movie that you might not know, Hard Rain (1992), by Paul Schrader.
 I wasn't that guy, but I was his age, I lived in New York, and I felt close in the sense that, if my life had been different, I could have been him.
 Does that make it a more important role than others?
 Not necessarily.
 But I think about it.
 In any case, what matters about the movies I've made is not that they represent me.
 I don't care, I'm not important.
-When we talk about work, what I want is to forget myself.
+If we talk about work, what I want is to forget myself.
 I want to inhabit other people's worlds and think about other ways of being.
 That doesn't mean I end up living there.
 But my desire to do so is what I can offer.
 Sometimes you make simple movies, sometimes important movies.
-Often you just make movies that are entertainment.
+Often you just make movies that are a diversion.
 You have to have a varied diet.

 This year marks forty years since Platoon, the film that made him known to the general public and that recalled an unjust and cruel war.
 However, the anniversary arrives with the United States entangled once again in unjust and cruel wars.